GLOBAL MARKETS-Shares sink on global economic worries; oil falls

 “We would probably need to hear some kind of statements that indicate the Israelis are stepping down, but I think that’s unlikely to happen at the moment.”

-U.S. stocks fell in choppy trading, with the S&P 500 stock index down for a third day after Wal-Mart Stores Inc, the world’s biggest retailer, reported disappointing quarterly sales.
-Stocks also were hurt by concerns the U.S. government’s budget woes may slow 2013 economic growth.
+U.S. stocks fell in choppy trading, with the S&P500 stock index down for a third day after Wal-Mart Stores Inc, the world’s biggest retailer, reported disappointing quarterly sales and on concerns about the U.S. government’s budget woes may slow 2013 economic growth.

-U.S. stocks have struggled to hold gains in recent days as investors fret the economy could slip into recession if no deal is reached to avoid some $600 billion in spending cuts and tax hikes due to start taking effect in January.
+U.S. stocks have struggled to hold onto gains in recent days as investors fret the economy could slip into recession if no deal is reached to avoid the “fiscal cliff” - some $600 billion in spending cuts and tax hikes due to begin taking effect in January.

-But Prudential Annuities chief market strategist Quincy Krosby said it would not take much for the market to do better.

-“The fourth quarter is typically a good season for the market and the market is reaching an oversold condition,” she said at a conference sponsored by Eaton Vance Investment Managers.
-“If (House Speaker John) Boehner and President (Barack) Obama play golf together, that will be enough to get the market moving up.”
+The S&P500 index is down about 2.0 percent for the week so far.

 Disappointing economic data also weighed on stocks and U.S. oil prices, which settled down 87 cents to $85.45 a barrel.

-A drop in the Philadelphia Federal Reserve’s index of business activity in the U.S. mid-Atlantic region was also tied to the impact of Sandy, which disrupted business in the area due to power outages and commuting problems.
+A drop in the Philadelphia Federal Reserve’s index of business activity in the U.S. mid-Atlantic region was also tied to the impact of Sandy, which disrupted business in the area due to power outages and commuting problems for workers.

-In Europe, stocks ended lower, with a key index hitting a two-month low on economic data.
+In Europe, stocks ended lower, with a key index hitting a two-month low on the economic data.

-The FTSEurofirst 300 index of top European shares closed 0.9 percent lower at 1,078.64, a level not seen since early September.
+The FTSEurofirst 300 index of top European shares closed 0.9 percent lower at 1,078.64 points, a level not seen since early September.

+“The global economy faces some severe headwinds.
+Against that backdrop we see short-term de-risking of portfolios,” said Abi Oladimeji, head of investment strategy at Thomas Miller Investment.

 Economic growth in Germany, Europe’s largest economy, cooled to 0.2 percent over the July-September period compared with the previous three months, while data showed the wider 17-nation euro zone has slipped back into recession.

-Output in the region as a whole fell 0.1 percent in the third quarter after falling 0.2 percent in the April to June period, making it the second recession since 2009.
+Output in the euro area as a whole fell 0.1 percent in the third quarter after falling 0.2 percent in the April to June period, making it the second recession since 2009.

 “The double-dip is a fact,” said Martin Van Vliet, an economist at ING Bank.
 “What you notice is that the recession in southern Europe is slowly creeping to other countries.”

-World stocks scored a seventh successive day of losses.
-MSCI’s world equity index fell 0.35 percent to 317.54 and has now lost over 3.0 percent this month.
+World stocks were on course for a seventh successive day of losses.
+MSCI’s world equity index fell 0.35 percent at 317.54 points and has now lost over 3.0 percent this month.

 The yen tumbled to its lowest level against the U.S. dollar since late April after the leader of Japan’s main opposition party called for a move toward negative interest rates, sapping the currency’s appeal despite its safe-haven status.